 Condors often travel more than 150 miles per day in search of food.
 They feed primarily on large mammal carrion, like deer, sheep, elk and cattle.
 They also sometimes feed on smaller carrion, like rabbits, hares and coyotes.
 Despite their eating habits, condors bathe frequently and spend much time preening their feathers.

 Unfortunately, condors aren't too picky about their meals.
 They eat everything, including the lead ammunition fragments that remain in the carcasses of hunted animals.
 Several studies have shown that lead poisoning is the leading cause of death in California condors, accounting for more than 50 percent of all mortality.
 It is also the biggest factor slowing the birds' recovery.

 Since reintroduction began, dozens of condors in California and Arizona have perished because of lead poisoning.

 If the poisoning isn't severe, biologists can capture the condors and treat them to lower their lead levels.
 However, this is a time-consuming and expensive process.
 The states are also taking measures to reduce condors' exposure to lead:

-As of April 2014, biologists were pleased that substantially fewer condors in the Arizona-Utah population had to be treated for lead exposure.
-Only 11 birds were treated from late 2013 io 2014, as compared to 28 birds that were treated the previous year.
+As of fall 2014, biologists were pleased that substantially fewer condors in the Arizona-Utah population had to be treated for lead exposure.
+Only 13 birds were treated from Sept.
+1, 2013 to Aug.
+31, 2014, as compared to 28 birds that were treated during the same period the previous year.